jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-02-18.md

 * *Adam* to confirm food solution accommodating Halal & Vegetarians, can also just be take-away orders.
-* *Adam* will find out if we have access to the network or will have to use their / his PCs.
-* *Adam* will find out if we have options available to record the sessions.

 Minutes:

-*
+* Catering decisions will be made at the next DASA meeting.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------